Privacy Policy

 Cookies are small amounts of information in the form of text files that websites send to your computer, cell phone or other device when you visit our website.

-They allow companies to do a number of things, including tailoring the content you see and ensuring the security of your online experience.
+They enable companies to do a number of things, including tailoring the content you see and ensuring the security of your online experience.

 Cookies cannot be used to run programs or deliver viruses to your computer.